redfin/insist/README.md

 is reached than an assertion failure is thrown.
 Note that it might stop before 1 minute has been reached if it had a failed attempt and waiting for 500 milliseconds would put it after the requested timeout as per the Patience library.
+Also note that it does not interrupt the retrieval of a boolean from the `thatEventually(BooleanSupplier)` so if the code you are checking hangs it will hang as well or could take longer than the given duration and be successful.